Why it’s Important to Hire a Nanny with the Right Qualities

 7. Communication Skills – Tools to Making it Work

-Effective communication is imperative when working as a nanny (or employing one) because there is no HR Dept to turn to when encountering an issue.
+Effective communication is imperative when working as a nanny (or employing one) because there is no HR department to turn to when encountering an issue.

 The good news is there are tools that are specifically designed for a nanny to improve the flow of communication in even the most challenging of circumstances.

 Replacing any employee is never fun, but a nanny who is bonded with your children will be a tall order to fill if they decide the job is no longer working out for them.
-In our experience, nearly every issue could have been resolved if there was more open communication, allowing all parties to “get in front” of concerns before they become an issue.
+In our experience, many issues could have been resolved with more communication.
+Allowing all parties to “get in front” of concerns before they become an issue contributes to employee retention.

 Another tip is to be sure to “screen” for communication style and hire a nanny who matches yours.
-When you are conducting interviews imagine what would happen if there was a problem, would this candidate be comfortable addressing it?
-Ask how they communicated with former employers, and what they learned from those interactions.
+When you are conducting interviews, take a moent to imagine what would happen if there was a problem.
+Would this candidate be comfortable addressing it?
+Ask the candidate how they communicated with former employers, and what they learned from those interactions when they became challenging.

 8. Adaptability and Flexibility – Each Family is Dynamic

 Life with children can be unpredictable.
-The ability to adapt to the daily changes that come along with the care of children, and to be reasonably flexible when meeting the needs of the family are necessary because no two families are the same.
+The ability to adapt to the daily changes that come along with the care of children is required.
+A nanny should be reasonably flexible when meeting the needs of the family because no two families are the same.
 The flip side of this is that in an unregulated industry, there is an inherent power dynamic that favors the employer, so proceed with awareness.

-Communicating openly with a nanny at the interview phase of hire will allow you to determine if they may be suitably flexible for your family.
+Communicating openly with a nanny during the interview phase will allow you to determine if they may be suitably flexible for your family.
 Asking the nanny to verbally outline what tasks they are comfortable with, as well as what they are not comfortable doing, will help you to understand if they are a match for your expectations.

 Once you have hired a nanny, be sure to create a written employment agreement so there is a point of reference in the event misunderstandings arise.

 In closing, remember that you are not alone in this search.
-There are numerous resources available to formalize your search and hire of a nanny.
+There are numerous resources available to formalize your search and hire.
 Everyone benefits when a nanny hire is successful.
-The family who can rely on quality care, the nanny who can rely on a stable income from a career they love, and the children who receive their care.
+The family who can rely on quality care, the nanny who can rely on a stable income from a career they love, and the children who benefit from their expertise.